heynow-io/heynow-io.github.io/architecture/index.md

 HeyNow operates on streams.
 If you are already familiar with reactive programming, getting to know HeyNow engine should be extremely easy.
 If not, please read this awesome [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).

-Lets assume that our example application, call it `DeathStar`, every now and than sends to HeyNow `Event` with core temperature information.
+Lets assume that our example application, call it `DeathStar`, every now and then sends to HeyNow `Event` with core temperature information.

 ```json
 {